greatman/legendarybot/README.md

 ## I need support, how can I reach you?

 Simply [open a ticket](https://github.com/greatman/legendarybot/issues) and I will gladly answer!
 You can also join the [Discord](https://discord.gg/Cr7G28H) server!

+## I wish LegendaryBot spoke my language!

+LegendaryBot support multiple languages.
+To see if the bot supports it, check the ```!setlanguage``` command.

+The language you want is missing or you saw a mistake?
+You are in luck!
+You can contribute to the [Crowdin Project](https://crowdin.com/project/legendarybot) and your language will be available to use by everybody once it get's added to bot files.